Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 ### [@ApiOperation](http://docs.swagger.io/swagger-core/v1.5.0-M2/apidocs/index.html?com/wordnik/swagger/annotations/ApiOperation.html)

-The `@ApiOperation` is used to declare a single operation within an API resource.
+The `@ApiOperation` is used to declare a single operation.
 An operation is considered a unique combination of a path and a HTTP method.
-Only methods that are annotated with `@ApiOperation` will be scanned and added the API Declaration.
+Only methods that are annotated with `@ApiOperation` will be scanned and added the Swagger definition.

-The annotation will affect two parts of the Swagger output, the [API Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#522-api-object), which would be created one per path, and the [Operation Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#523-operation-object), which would be created one per @ApiOperation.
-Remember that when using Servlets, the `@Api` would affect the API Object instead as it sets the path.

 A JAX-RS usage would be:
 ```java